tansudasli/python-sandbox/README.md

 # How To Start
 ...

-1. / : usage of data structures in python3
+1. core : python3 core data structures
 2. data : all about data manipulation w/ **pandas**
    - [x] on local
    - [x] on Dataproc GCP